chamambom/python_to_text/README.md

 Final step - Running application.
       - Your application is now running in a container and you can make any necessary tests.

-##### Challenges I faced and had to overcome when I tried to dockerise this app
+##### Here are the challenges I encountered and successfully addressed while dockerizing this application:

-###### Challenge 1 - Collation errors that made my container fail to initialise my database inside the mounted docker entrypoint - ./db:/docker-entrypoint-initdb.d/:ro
+###### Challenge 1

+- Collation errors that made my container fail to initialise my database inside the mounted docker entrypoint - ./db:/docker-entrypoint-initdb.d/:ro

 ![alt text](./app/static/img/dbcollation.png)

+###### Solution

-###### Solution - Since I was using mysql-5.7 on my windows machine to develop this app, for some reason i decided to dockerise my db container using Mariadb-latest (bad move).
+- Since I was using mysql-5.7 on my windows machine to develop this app, for some reason i decided to dockerise my db container using Mariadb-latest (bad move).

 Upon investigation, I found that the latest version of MariaDB does not support the utf8mb4_0900_ai_ci Collation, as depicted in the image.
 Consequently, I replaced the collation with one that is supported by MariaDB, as indicated in the image above.

-###### Challenge 2 - one of my SQL queries was referencing a table name using caps.
+###### Challenge 2

+- one of my SQL queries was referencing a table name using caps.

 ![img.png](app/static/img/sqlquery.png)